javascript-tutorial/en.javascript.info/1-js/06-advanced-functions/08-settimeout-setinterval/article.md

 - To cancel the execution, we should call `clearInterval/clearTimeout` with the value returned by `setInterval/setTimeout`.
 - Nested `setTimeout` calls is a more flexible alternative to `setInterval`.
 Also they can guarantee the minimal time *between* the executions.
 - Zero delay scheduling with `setTimeout(func, 0)` (the same as `setTimeout(func)`) is used to schedule the call "as soon as possible, but after the current code is complete".
-- The browsere ensures that for five or more nested call of `setTimeout`, or for zero-delay `setInterval`, the real delay between calls is at least 4ms.
+- The browser limits the minimal delay for five or more nested call of `setTimeout` or for `setInterval` (after 5th call) to 4ms.
 That's for historical reasons.

 Please note that all scheduling methods do not *guarantee* the exact delay.
-We should not rely on that in the scheduled code.

 For example, the in-browser timer may slow down for a lot of reasons:
 - The CPU is overloaded.